UrbanCode/plugin-docs-terraform-iaac/docs/index.md

 ### Version 0.1

-* Initial release of the new Tearraform Plugin.
+* Initial release of the new Terraform Plugin.